argoproj-labs/argocd-autopilot/cmd/commands/assets/projects_readme.md

 # Projects
 This directory contains all of your `argocd-autopilot` projects.
-Projects provide a way to logically group applications and easily contol things such as defaults and restrictions.
+Projects provide a way to logically group applications and easily control things such as defaults and restrictions.

 ### Creating a new project
 To create a new project run: